 Issue: Periodically, the value of the U.S. stock markets will experience larger-than-normal fluctuations that reduce the individual value all investments, including the public equity investments of TRS.
 These fluctuations are reflected in the indexes which track the day-to-day value of the public equity markets.

-TRS members worry what the effect of these sharp declines in value of the stock market will have on the TRS investment portfolio, and the viability of the System to pay retirement benefits.
+A concern of TRS members is how these sharp declines in value of the stock market will affect the size of the TRS investment portfolio, as well as the viability of the System to pay retirement benefits.

 Any time there are sharp declines in the value of the highly–publicized Dow and other stock market indicators, media coverage of the event is extensive, with an emphasis on the financial losses experienced by the owners of stocks.
-Since large institutional investors like TRS and other public pension systems are heavily involved in the stock market, part of the coverage of these fluctuations describes the losses seen by the members of these pension systems.
+Since large institutional investors like TRS and other public pension systems are heavily involved in the stock market, part of the coverage of these fluctuations describes the losses affecting the members of pension systems on that day.

 TRS has been successful over the last 25 years in expanding the size of TRS member assets, despite the ups-and-downs of the world economy and insufficient funding from the Illinois General Assembly.
-Since 1990, TRS assets have grown by 511 percent, from $8.079 billion to $49.4 billion.
+Between fiscal year 1990 and FY 2020, TRS assets have grown by 538 percent, from $8.079 billion to $51.6 billion.

-Here is an overview of the TRS investment strategy:
+Here is an overview of the general TRS investment strategy:

-Long–term emphasis: As a perpetual entity, TRS will always stress a long-term view of investment results rather than emphasize short-term gains or losses.
+As a perpetual entity, TRS will always stress a long-term view of investment results rather than emphasize short-term gains or losses.
 The media may get fixated on single-day returns, but TRS understands that its relationships with most of its members will last decades.
-Steady, positive returns over 10, 20 or 30 years are more important to people with a long-term stake in TRS.
-At the end of fiscal year 2017, the 30-year TRS investment return was a positive 8.1 percent, which exceeded the System’s assumed 30-year rate of return for that fiscal year of 7 percent.
+Steady, positive returns over 30 or 40 years are more important to people with a long-term stake in TRS.
+At the end of fiscal year 2020, the 40-year TRS investment return net of fees was a positive 9 percent.
+That exceeded the System’s assumed long-term rate of return of 7 percent.